The MuniScore™ Methodology

 See It in Action

-Browse MuniScores for 14,857 municipalities.
-Compare financial health across cities, counties, and school districts.
+Browse MuniScores for 17,600+ municipalities.
+Compare financial health across cities, counties, school districts, and states.